-Site A: Normally, input the location where ACCESS Master has performed measurement.

-Site B: Normally, input the far end name of the fiber under test.

-Other: Input a common element to be added to the base filename such as cable ID.
+- Site A: Normally, input the location where ACCESS Master has performed measurement. - Site B: Normally, input the far end name of the fiber under test.
+For example, the city/building name. - Other: Input a common element to be added to the base filename such as cable ID.